Combining observational and experimental data for causal inference considering data privacy: Introduction

 Many government agencies have useful data that they cannot release to the public in order to preserve data privacy.
 Data privacy refers to the right of individuals whom the data describe to control what information about themselves is shared \cite{fellegi_question_1972, raghunathan_synthetic_2021}.
 Typically sensitive data that is released to the public is sanitized in various ways, which potentially render the released data less useful.
 For example, only aggregate statistics or a sample of the data may be released, or small values are censored.
 There is a trade-off to consider, between data privacy, a right to be upheld, and the amount of information researchers can access to answer societal questions.

 Balancing data privacy and releasing useful information is ultimately a policy decision.
 There are currently no overarching policies in the U.S. regulating data privacy or confidentiality \cite{schwartz_eu-us_2013, bellovin_privacy_2018}.
 Rather, data privacy is legislated on a sector-by-sector basis \cite{schwartz_eu-us_2013}.
 For example, patient, student, financial, and additional data from U.S. governmental agencies data are protected by separate acts: HIPPA, FERPA, FCRA, and CIPSEA (Health Insurance Portability and Accountability Act; Family Educational Rights and Privacy Act; Fair Credit Reporting Act; Confidential Information Protection and Statistical Efficiency Act) \cite{schwartz_eu-us_2013, wood_differential_2018}.
 On the other hand, members of the European Union and other countries throughout the world have adopted data privacy legislation with broad scopes across sectors \cite{schwartz_eu-us_2013}.
 We do not address the legality of different approaches to data privacy.
 Rather, we raise these issues to establish that data stewards operate in different legal contexts, which may or may not provide specific procedures for protecting data privacy.
-In this paper we illustrate the trade-off between privacy and utility when combining experimental and observational data for causal inference.
-This could inform data stewards who want to release data that is as useful as possible while balancing data privacy.

-We consider the setting in which analysts of an RCT could use auxiliary, observational data to improve treatment effect estimation, but the relevant auxiliary data cannot be released.
-In this paper, we explore ways that stewards of observational data could transform the data to preserve data privacy, so that it could be combined with experimental data for treatment effect estimation.
-While there are many ways to combine observational and experimental data that can improve estimation, we consider leveraging auxiliary data to (1) estimate treatment effects for a population of interest when the RCT sample is not representative of that population and (2) increase precision of RCT estimates.
-Through simulation studies, we explore the utility of different disclosure limiting transformations of auxiliary data for such estimation.
-We aim to encourage conversation between the literature that combines experimental and observational data for causal inference and the data privacy literature.
+We consider the setting in which analysts of an RCT could potentially use auxiliary, observational data to improve treatment effect estimation through data integration.
+However, the relevant auxiliary data cannot be released in its raw form.
+We aim to address the primary research question: Can privacy-preserving releases of confidential observational data be used to improve causal estimation when integrated with the RCT data?